Nikon Museum ニコンミュージアム

 The Nikon company was founded in 1917 and specialized in the production of optical lenses for cameras, binoculars, microscopes and medical inspection equipment.

 After World War II, Nikon cameras became popular in the USA and the rest of the world in great part thanks to their use by American photojournalist David Douglas Duncan during the Korean War.
-A special exhibition on the life and work of David Douglas Duncan is currently being held at the museum to celebrate the company's centenary including images from the Korean War and Duncan's photographs of Pablo Picasso.
+At the time this article was written, a special exhibition on the life and work of David Douglas Duncan was being held at the museum to celebrate Nikon's centenary, including images from the Korean War and Duncan's photographs of Pablo Picasso.
+See what's on now at the Nikon Museum.

 Also on display are examples of Nikon's industrial equipment including semiconductors, microscopes, and medical imaging devices.
 Nikon is also involved in the production of astronomical telescopes and has a long association with NASA.